What age range does the word “toddler” refer to?

 Option #11: First Orchard

 First Orchard is a teamwork-based game that encourages toddlers to play nicely with friends, siblings, or parents.
-This best board game for preschoolers teaches children how to sort based on shapes and colors as well as how to take turns.
-This best board game for preschoolers is good for ages 2 to 4, so it can grow with your child.
+This game teaches children how to sort based on shapes and colors as well as how to take turns.
+This game is good for ages 2 to 4, so it can grow with your child.
 It teaches names, colors, shapes, and more but be careful that the fruit pieces do not get lost easily.
-Also this best family board game for toddlers may be too simple for older toddlers.
+Also this game may be too simple for older toddlers.

 Find the Best Board Games for Toddlers Today